 e-Discovery Lawyer at Borden Ladner Gervais LLP

-Lauren specializes in eDiscovery, litigation management, and information governance, advising clients on best practices and managing complex electronic document reviews.
+Lauren specializes in eDiscovery, litigation management, and information governance, with over 15 years of experience managing the complete eDiscovery process and advising clients on data governance best practices.

 Lisa Alleyne